Saekano the Movie: Finale

-The film stars Yoshitsugu Matsuoka, Kiyono Yasuno, Saori Ōnishi, Ai Kayano, Sayuri Yahagi, Chinatsu Akasaki, and Tetsuya Kakihara, who all reprise their roles from its anime television series.
+The film stars Yoshitsugu Matsuoka, Kiyono Yasuno, Saori Ōnishi, Ai Kayano, Sayuri Yahagi, Chinatsu Akasaki, and Tetsuya Kakihara, who all reprised their roles from the anime television series.
 Saekano the Movie: Finale was announced in December 2017, with Shibata, Kamei, and Maruto confirming their return for the film in October 2018.

 The film premiered in Japan on October 26, 2019, and grossed over $6 million worldwide.

 Plot

 After the performance of Michiru Hyodo's Icy Tail at a convention, Tomoya Aki and Megumi Katō meet up with everyone for an after-event party and to discuss the progress of the Blessing Software's game for the Winter Comiket.
 Utaha Kasumigaoka begins teasing Aki about their first kiss, earning the reaction of everyone.
 Akane Kosaka later joins them and begins complaining to Kasumigaoka and Eriri Spencer Sawamura about the game they are currently working on.

 Aki struggles to complete the screenplay for the main heroine route of their game so he decides to visit Kasumigaoka in her apartment for opinion but encounters Kosaka instead.
 Kosaka agrees to check his script and finds it too pure for everyone in today's world to pursue so she advises him to add obscene scenarios to catch the viewers' attention.
 After their meeting, Aki begins planning for a date with Katō to celebrate her birthday but on the day of their meeting, he finds an unconscious Kosaka and accompanies her to a hospital, where he learned about the short-term paralysis of her right hand.
 Kasumigaoka and Sawamura become worried about their project as it still needs to be submitted on schedule despite the absence of Kosaka, who wanted them to come up with something amazing that they could be proud of.
 They decide to seek help from Aki to convince the main director to delay the deadline of their game for them to perfect the work.
 Aki tells Katō about the situation and decides to leave their circle temporarily to help them, causing her to feel heartbroken for his decision to give up everything they worked on.